fernandoperigolo/php-localhost/README.md

 PHP Localhost
 =============

-This is a experimental project to make yout localhost php page(the subfolders tree) more easy to use and spend my time.
+This is a experimental project to make your localhost php page(the subfolders tree) more easy to use and spend my time.

 Why this is better then the just subfolder tree: